AndrasKovacs/dawg-gen/README.md

 ### Possible improvements

 - Doing a C++ port.
 I have a C++ implementation of a simpler algorithm that produces about 10% bigger output and runs in 390ms for the TWL06 dictionary.
 The Python version of that algorithm runs in 6,6 sec.
-A C++ port for the more complicated algorithm should produce a comparable speedup (though debugging such C++ often compromises my mental balance).
+A C++ port for the more complicated algorithm should produce a comparable speedup.

+- Compressing chains of nodes where each node has only one child.
+For example,

+           e
+          /
+a->b->c->d
+          \
+           f

+would become

+       e
+      /
+[abcd]
+      \
+       f

+The compressed nodes would need only one pointer at the end of the chain.
+The minimum size of indices would have to grow though since each character inside a [xxx] would have to be pointable to (the size of indices would then grow because they'd have to point to one-byte blocks or have extra bits for indexing nodes inside a [xxx]).

 ### License